-For most designers pricing services is not something that is the highlight of the job.
-Still, it is something that you’ll have to deal with if you’re freelancing or working for a small firm.
+For most web and graphic designers, pricing services is not something that’s a highlight of the job.
+Still, it’s something that you’ll have to deal with if you’re freelancing or running a design agency.
 Here’s my take on pricing web design services.

 Unfortunately, there’s no right or wrong way to price your services.
 Every designer needs to develop his or her own method for pricing, and even then, you probably won’t be able to follow the same formula on every project.
 Because each job will be different, it’s difficult to develop a method that will work well every time.